 Amazon was a pioneer in using machine learning to offer personalized product recommendations.
 Still, it has been a challenge for the brand to extend these capabilities to companies running their sites on Amazon Web Services.

 In June 2019, Amazon announced the general availability of Amazon Personalize, which brings Amazon.com’s same machine learning technology to AWS customers for use in their applications.

-The Amazon team has enhanced its functionality since the initial rollout, to the extent that Personalize can now deliver up to 50% better recommendations across a range of fast-changing product types, including books, movies, music, and news articles.
+The Amazon team has enhanced its functionality since the initial rollout.
+Personalize can now deliver up to 50% better recommendations across various fast-changing product types, including books, movies, music, and news articles.

-Brands including Domino’s, Yamaha, Subway, and the wedding company Zola are already using Personalize to highlight musical instruments, in-store catalogs, deliver ingredient and flavor recommendations, and devise individualized style combinations.
+Brands including Domino’s, Yamaha, Subway, and the wedding company Zola already use Personalize to highlight musical instruments and in-store catalogs, deliver ingredient and flavor recommendations, and devise individualized style combinations.

 According to Drift’s latest State of Conversational Marketing report, chatbots are seeing faster growth than any other brand communication channel, with usage increasing by 92% between 2019 and 2020.

 Beauty brand Sephora was an early adopter of AI.
 They began using a chatbot to dispense beauty advice on Kik in 2017.